 Where there is an inconsistency between the terms of this Policy and the US Department of Health and Human Services Financial Conflicts of Interests Policy the requirements of the latter prevails.

-CCC Act means the Corruption and Crime Commission Act (WA) 2003
+"CCM Act" means the Corruption Crime and Misconduct Act (WA) 2003.

-The University executive has a responsibility to provide a management framework which minimises and prevents the occurrence of fraud and corruption.
-This policy is to ensure that when conflicts of interest do arise, they will be identified and managed in an appropriate manner.
+The University Executive has a responsibility to provide a management framework which minimises and prevents the occurrence of fraud and corruption.
+This policy ensures that when conflicts of interest do arise, they will be identified and managed in an appropriate manner.

 2.1 A conflict of interest can be: